Burmese golden egg curry

 Cilantro, minced

-Whole the eggs are boiling, heat The oil in a pot and add the shallots, garlic and green chilies.
-Sauté on medium heat till the onions are cooked through and translucent, about 5 minutes, do not brown.
+While the eggs are boiling, heat the oil in a pot and add the shallots, garlic, and green chillies.
+Sauté on medium heat until the onions are cooked through and translucent, about 5 minutes; do not brown.

-Add the chili powder and turmeric and sauté for 15 seconds.
-Add the tomatoes and salt and bring to a gentle simmer and cook till the tomatoes break down and form a sauce, about 12-15 minutes.
+Add the chilli powder and turmeric and sauté for 15 seconds.
+Add the tomatoes and salt, bring the mix to a gentle simmer, and cook until the tomatoes break down and form a sauce for about 12-15 minutes.
 Mix in the fish sauce and taste.
 Adjust salt and seasonings as per your desire.
 You can choose to keep the curry in either of two consistencies.
-I keep it runny if I am serving it in its traditional form with rice on the side.
+I keep it runny if I serve it traditionally with rice on the side.
 However, I have been also serving it as an appetizer, for this I cook the curry down to a very thick sauce so the flavors are concentrated.
 Add the oil for the eggs to a frying pan on high heat.
-Add the turmeric and eggs rolling them around in the pan so they get coated with the oil and turn a wonderful golden color.
-Do not let them overcook as they will brown easily.
+Add the turmeric and eggs, rolling them around in the pan so they get coated with the oil and turn a wonderful golden colour.
+Do not let them overcook, as they will brown quickly.
 I also wanted to cook the eggs after they were halved.
 Remove the eggs from the pan and cool.
 Cut in half.
-Heat the pan back to high and place the eggs cut side down and let them fry in the pan for 1 minute.
-You want this to be fast as you do not want the yolk to start disintr]grating into the pan.
-Remove and store yolk side up.
-As a tip, when frying the whites, do not let them sit for too long, shake them frequently, or you will get uneven crispness on the surface, as evidenced in my photograph.
+Heat the pan back to high and place the eggs cut side down, and let them fry in the pan for 1 minute.
+You want this to be fast as you do not wish to the yolk to start disintr]grating into the pan.
+Remove and store the yolk side up.
+As a tip, when frying the whites, do not let them sit for too long; shake them frequently, or you will get uneven crispness on the surface, as evidenced in my photograph.
 Serve as a curry by ladling the curry to the bottom of a shallow bowl.
-Add the eggs on top, some with the golden whites up and some with the yolks up.
+Add the eggs on top, some with the golden whites facing upwards and some with the yolks facing upwards.
 Sprinkle with cilantro and serve.
 To serve as an appetizer, add the thickened sauce to the bottom of a small bowl.
 Top with an egg, some yolk up and some whites up, and add a cilantro bud.